Warmed one's toes at, curled up, the day after (7)

 'curled' is an anagram indicator (letters curl or twist around).

-'up the day' becomes 'd' (I am not sure about this - if you are sure you should give a lot more credence to this answer).
+'up the day' becomes 'd' (I can't explain this - if you can you should give a lot more credence to this answer).

 'toes'+'at'='toesat'